 Don’t let those worries stop you from getting the business credit card your business needs.

-We’ll explain which are the easiest credit cards to get with minimal impact to your credit scores.
+We’ll explain which are the easiest credit cards or charge cards to get with minimal impact to your credit scores.

 Most small business credit cards will require a hard credit check, also known as a hard credit pull, before the application will be approved.
-Here are two cards that do not.
+Here are several cards that may not.
+Note that some are business charge cards rather than credit cards, which operate slightly differently.
+Learn more here.

 Nav Prime Card

-The Nav Prime Card* does not check personal credit.
-In addition, Nav Prime Card transactions are reported as a monthly tradeline, turning everyday transactions into opportunities that can build business credit with regular use.
+The Nav Prime Card is a business charge card that does not check personal credit.1 In addition, Nav Prime Card transactions are reported as a monthly tradeline, turning everyday transactions into opportunities that can build business credit with regular use.2

-In addition, Nav Prime gives you cash flow insights, detailed credit reports, multiple tradelines, and tools that may improve your financial health so you can access the best financing options for your business when you need it.
-The Nav Prime card is available exclusively to Nav Prime members.
+In addition, Nav Prime gives you cash flow insights, detailed credit reports, up to two tradelines, and tools that can help you work on improving your financial health.
+The Nav Prime Card is available exclusively to Nav Prime members.

 BILL Divvy Corporate Card